webpro-nl/knip/README.md

 }
 ```

 Packages can also be explicitly configured per package directory.

-To scan the packages separately, using the first match
-from the configuration file:
+To scan the packages separately, using the first match from the configuration file:

 ```
 exportman --cwd packages/client --config exportman.json
 exportman --cwd packages/services --config exportman.json
 ```

-#### Connected projects (e.g. using Nx)
+#### Connected projects

 A good example of a large project setup is a monorepo, such as created with Nx.
 Let's take an example project
-configuration for an Nx project using Next.js, Jest and Storybook:
+configuration for an Nx project using Next.js, Jest and Storybook.
+This can also be a JavaScript file, which allows to
+add logic and/or comments:

 ```js
 const entryFiles = ['apps/**/pages/**/*.{js,ts,tsx}'];